 The next up is the Grit Extremist Kick Scooter (Amazon discounts today).
 They seem to be a sturdy ride and a good entry level scooter for budding riders but there has been a few complaints about the wheels cracking although the majority of the reviews are good!

 Teen Kick Scooters

 Most of the regular kickscooters out there that are full-sized are good for teens.
 That includes the very popular stunt type of scooter and also the newer dirt type of kick scooter.

 Stunt scooters have tiny wheels and solid frames that can withstand a lot of knocks and jumps.
 The small wheels make them extremely manouverable and so they are perfect for pulling tricks.

 Dirt Scooters on the other hand, whilst also very tough and sturdy have air-filled and larger tires that are perfect for riding over rough terrain rather than concrete like a regular scooter.

 Because they are so popular now and many young adults like to commute the last mile to work on them, Adult Kick scooters have become a category all by themselves. these tend to be utility kick scooters that can fold and be carried on a bus or train.
 These models will invariably have larger wheels than a stunt scooter.
 The large wheels are great for picking up some speed and providing more stability than a small-wheeled teen scooter.

 Adult scooters will also tend to have a longer wheelbase.
 The larger distance between the wheels is provided by having a larger foot deck to scoot and stand on.
-Stability at a higher speed is an important feature for adults and you can read more adult kick scooters here.
+Stability at a higher speed is an important feature for adults and you can read more about the top adult kick scooters here.